fitzitsolutions/FITStutorials/files/Dockers_for_Beginners/dockers_for_beginners.md

 <br><br>
 It looks like you create the user, and run commands by the user after...<br>
 Each of these dockerfile instructions run in order... so I plan to use that.<br>
-A fun thing to use for thise type of thing would be ENV variables for user working directories.<br>
+A fun note to use for thise type of thing would be ENV variables for user working directories.<br>
 <br>
 It should be pretty easy to put all of this together...<br>
 <br>